 Meeting the needs of vulnerable clients

-This guidance is aimed at solicitors, practice managers and legal support staff.
+It's aimed at solicitors, practice managers and legal support staff.

 Types of vulnerability